opencog/learn/README-Vision.md

 light-years ahead.
 However, this misses a deep and fundamental point.

-The point is this: neural nets create a dense network between inputs and outputs, and are missing any explicit symbolc representation.
+The point is this: neural nets create a dense network between inputs and outputs, and are missing any explicit symbolic representation.
 The ideas described in this project are explicitly symbolic, from the ground up.
 They aim to discover extremely sparse networks.
 The network representation, because it is sparse, is explicitly open to a symbolic